Yubisaki Milk Tea: Characters

 Kagami works for a photography magazine and is a friend of Koyama.
 In the anime he is an uncle of Sumika, who he once had an incestuous relationship with.
-In the manga the information is more ambiguous.
-As of volume 7, he has not yet been linked to Sumika, while the adult who sexually used Sumika was drawn indistinctly and never identified.
 When Kagami sees the photos that were taken by Yoshinori, he recognizes Nori's talent.
 Koyama is unwilling to let Kagami have Nori's photos because of Kagami's "sketchy" character.